 On 3 June 2019, the Government announced the Securing the future of our coastline initiative.
 As part of this budget announcement, South Australian coastal councils outside of the managed metropolitan beach system are eligible to apply for an additional $4 million in grant funding over four years.

 The additional funding will help coastal councils contribute to better management and protection of South Australia’s valuable coastal assets, and address climate change risks on a local scale.

-Coastal councils will be invited to apply for the 2020-21 round of grants in 2020.
+Coastal councils have been invited to apply for the 2020-21 round of grants, which close 14 August 2020.